pthakkar9/CarND-Behavioral-Cloning-P3/README.md

 * It took me about 17 attempts to come to the final model (model10.h5) that I am submitting.
 * In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 * I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.
 * To combat the overfitting, I modified the model and gathered more data.
 I also learned that training network with "more" data is not always a good idea.
 I kept on adding more and more data to generate better model.
 Finally, model was able to drive car multiple laps (actually indefinetely) with about 80,000 images including center, left, right and flipped images (20,000 original) but when I added more data, model actually performed worse.
-So, I came back to the optimal size of the training data and it now works like a charm.
+So, I came back to the optimal size of the training data and it now works like a charm. *EDIT* - Current data count is 26794; See comments on the top of the page for edits done after review.

-* Few first attempts *
+* Few first attempts

 First attempt -